-Last week, starting from February 15, and for several days, an unprecedented winter storm stroke Texas (and in general the central and southern states).
-The winter storm and potentially some questionable decisions left millions of people without electricity for several days, searching for the basics.
-Everything that happened caused severe damage and critical questions.
-One of them is “Can the people of Texas join forces for a Class-Action?”
+Last week, starting on February 15 and continuing for several days, an unprecedented winter storm stuck Texas and other central and southern states).
+The winter storm and some potentially questionable decisions left millions of people without electricity for several days, searching for the basics.
+The effects of the blackout caused severe damage and led people to ask some critical questions.
+One of them is “Can the people of Texas join forces for a Class-Action lawsuit?”

 We are based in Austin, Texas, and we went through this terrible experience firsthand.
-And while we managed to maintain our operations and capacity through our contingency plans, thanks to our staff not being tied to a single location, we still counted damages and had to spend days without electricity.
-Giving a brief overview of what happened, the winter storm was one of this one in a hundred years events.
-And while it’s undoubtedly an act of god, many questions arise, mainly concerning the level of preparation in Texas, the contingency plans, and some decisions that proved to be poor.
+While we managed to maintain our operations at full capacity thanks to our staff not being tied to a single location, we still sustained damages and had to spend days without electricity.
+Granted, the winter storm was a once in a hundred years-type event.
+However, while it was undoubtedly an act of god, many questions still arose, mainly concerning the level of preparation in Texas, the contingency plans in place, and some decisions that proved to be poor.
 We’re primarily referring to ERCOT’s (the electricity grid management/operators) plan to pull the plug in various districts and bring it back on in rotations.
 This whole scenario backfired due to the severe weather conditions, and millions of inhabitants were left without electricity for days.

-Given all this information, and with prior knowledge coming from similar disastrous situations, we’re wondering how all the affected people can fight for their rights.
-Similar to what we’ve seen in other cases, experts predict that many insurance companies will deny claims, stating that it was an act of god.
+Given all this information, and with prior knowledge coming from similar disastrous situations, we were left wondering how all the affected people could fight for their rights.
+Similar to what we’ve seen in other cases, experts predict that many insurance companies will deny claims for this disaster, stating that it was an act of god.
 Can this be the next BP oil spill lawsuit?

-Let’s break it down and understand why this can become a possible class-action.
+Let’s break it down and understand why this could become a possible class-action.

-- There’s no doubt that it all started from natural sources, and this is a natural disaster.
-But the first point to explore and investigate is if there was human error involved.
-According to experts, the power grid was not prepared for extreme conditions and the surge in demand.
-And while it’s odd, Texas is the number one energy-producing state but still didn’t manage to go through and survive the reality earlier in February effectively.
-It appears that the government made decisions not to upgrade equipment to withstand shallow temperatures.
+- There’s no doubt that it all started from natural sources, and this was a natural disaster at work.
+However, the first point of exploration and investigation is whether or not human error was involved.
+According to experts, the power grid was not prepared for extreme conditions and the subsequent surge in demand.
+Oddly, Texas is the number one energy-producing state.
+However, it still didn’t manage to deal with and survive disaster in February effectively, perhaps due, in part, to the fact that the government made decisions not to upgrade equipment to withstand shallow temperatures.